-- Over the last decade, acute lymphoblastic leukaemia incidence rates have remained stable in the UK, for males and females separately and for both sexes combined.
+- Over the last decade, acute lymphoblastic leukaemia incidence rates have remained stable in the UK.
+Rates in males have remained stable, and rates in females have remained stable.

 - 1 in 1,015 men and 1 in 1,340 women will be diagnosed with ALL during their lifetime.